cmistrata/nextjs-blog/posts/linear-programming.md

 - $$A + 4B + LW = 12$$
 - $$3A + B + LS = 9$$

 We need to zero out 2 variables to choose an initial basis to start at.
-Zeroing $$A$$ and $$B$$ gives us a very obvious and obviously feasible solution of the remaining variables, so we will start with those as our basis (although you could zero out others if you want to start somewhere else).
+Using basis $$(A, B)$$ gives us a very obvious and obviously feasible solution of the remaining variables, so we will start with those (although you could zero out others if you want to start somewhere else).

 We will indicate which variables are currently in our basis by surrounding them with brackets: